-Planning has begun for renovations and new construction at the Live Oaks Career Campus.
+Planning was completed for renovations and new construction at the Live Oaks Career Campus, and contracts awarded for construction.
+Temporary walls were erected in spring 2021 to separate demolition and reconstruction areas from the student population.
+Construction is expected to be complete in spring 2023.
 This is the last of the four campuses to receive renovations; the campus has long been at capacity, and space for new programs will allow Great Oaks to better serve potential students in the eastern part of the district.